Info For Cabin Buyers

-The closest big hardware stores are also in Porterville, along with a variety of retail stores including Kohls, Target, Smart N Final, and Walmart.
+The closest big hardware stores are also in Porterville, along with a variety of retail stores including Aldi, Kohls, Target, Smart N Final, and Walmart.
 The closest Costco is in Visalia.
 There are also small hardware stores in Camp Nelson and Springville.

 Highway 190 and the main roads within the primary subdivisions are county maintained and plowed in the winter.
 For areas that are not plowed or for private driveways, private snow plowing service is available for most locations.
 The road to Mountainaire/Roger's Camp is closed in the winter.
 During the winter, it is advisable to carry cables or chains, since they are often required on the roads above Springville.

 Most lots in the subdivisions are about the same size (usually about 1/3 to 1/2 acre) though there are some areas (such as along Highway 190 and in Upper Alpine) with larger lots (5 to 10 acres, for example).
-Many lots are owned by neighboring cabin owners for additional privacy but there are always lots available for new construction if you prefer to build your own cabin.
+Many lots are owned by neighboring cabin owners for additional privacy but there are usually lots available for new construction if you prefer to build your own cabin.
 You can perform a custom MLS search for lots/land for sale using either the 93625 ZIP code or the community of your choice and selecting Lots/Land as the Property Type.
 As always, feel free to contact me for more information about lots for sale in the various communities.

 View or download a Homeowner's Fire Safety Checklist

 With the recent wildfires and tree mortality, some insurance companies no longer insure cabins on the mountain.
 However, fire insurance is available through the California Fair Plan.
 Your best option is to first check with your insurance agent to see if you can be covered up here, and then speak with agents in the local area for other options if you need them.
 I'm happy to refer you to a local insurance agent for more information about your options for cabin insurance.